nimeijian/elasticsearch-jdbc/README.md

 The JDBC importer is hard to use.
 In this version, only care about transfer data to ES and add ability for tracking and recover data.
 ### TODO: separate ES config to json and sync sql to sql script file

-Assuming you have a table of name `orders` with a primary key in column `id`, you can issue this from the command line

-    bin=$JDBC_IMPORTER_HOME/bin
-    lib=$JDBC_IMPORTER_HOME/lib
-    echo '{
-        "type" : "jdbc",
-        "jdbc" : {
-            "url" : "jdbc:mysql://localhost:3306/test",
-            "user" : "",
-            "password" : "",
-            "sql" : "select *, id as _id from orders"
-        }
-    }' | java \
-           -cp "${lib}/*" \
-           -Dlog4j.configurationFile=${bin}/log4j2.xml \
-           org.xbib.tools.Runner \
-           org.xbib.jdbc.JdbcPipeline

-And that's it.
-Now you can check your Elasticsearch cluster for the index `jdbc` or your Elasticsearch logs about what happened.

 # Documentation

 The relational data is internally transformed into structured JSON objects for the schema-less indexing model of Elasticsearch documents.

-The importer can fetch data from RDBMS while multithreaded bulk mode ensures high throughput when indexing to Elasticsearch.
+The importer can fetch data from RDBMS while multi-threaded bulk mode ensures high throughput when indexing to Elasticsearch.

 ## JDBC importer definition file